spack/spack/lib/spack/docs/build_settings.rst

 -------------------

 In some cases package requirements can be too strong, and package preferences are the better option.
+Package preferences do not impose constraints on packages for particular versions or variants values, they rather only set defaults -- the concretizer is free to change them if it must due to other constraints.
+Also note that package preferences are of lower priority than reuse of already installed packages.

 Here's an example ``packages.yaml`` file that sets preferred packages: